ShehrazSarwar/CareerPilot-AI/README.md

 ---

 ## 💡 Conclusion
-CareerPilot AI is more than a resume scorer — it is a complete, automated career transformation loop.
+CareerPilot AI is more than a resume scorer, it is a complete, automated career transformation loop.
 By analyzing CVs, detecting missing competencies, recommending targeted resources, and **directly scheduling actions into the developer's calendar**, it turns passive advice into active, structured daily habits.
 It bridges the gap between where a candidate is and where they want to be.

 ---